truzzt/ids-basecamp-clearinghouse/README.md

 `openssl genpkey -algorithm RSA -pkeyopt rsa_keygen_bits:4096 -outform der -out private_key.der`

 Please note that the Clearing House requires the key to be in DER format.
+It must be available to the Clearing House App under the path configured in `Rocket.toml`, e.g. `/server/keys/private_key.der`.

 #### DAPS
 The Clearing House needs to be able to validate the certificate used by the DAPS.
 If the DAPS uses a self-signed certificate the certificate needs to be added in two places: